 There are a total of Eleven hiking trails that allow visitors to explore the scenic vistas of diverse landscapes, rugged terrain, rocky coasts, beaches, lakes and rivers, waterfalls, woodlands, marshes, and undulating hills can be accessed from Crescent Lake, Agawa Bay or Rabbit Blanket Lake campgrounds or Highway 17.

-#a.
-Hike Short Trail Agawa Rock Pictographs
+1.1 Hike Short Trail Agawa Rock Pictographs

 One of Canada’s most famous pictograph and indigenous archaeological sites, Agawa Rock, is located in Lake Superior Provincial Park.
 It is considered a sacred site as the generation of Ojibwe has recorded their dreams, visions, and events in red ocher paintings dated back to the 17th and 18th centuries.

-Agawa Bay is located in Lake Superior Provincial Park, approximately 135 kilometers north of Sault Ste.
+Agawa Bay is located in Lake Superior Provincial Park, approximately 135 kilometres north of Sault Ste.
 Marie.
 The trail descends between rock chasms and broken boulders and is short but challenging.
 The Pictographs are only visible when the lake is calm and can be approached from a rock ledge on Lake Superior’s edge.

-#b.
-Hike the Sand River Trail
+1.2 Hike the Sand River Trail

-The Sand River trail, officially known as the Pinguisibi Trail, which means “Sand River” in Ojibwe, is located approximately 150 kilometers north of Sault Ste.
+The Sand River trail, officially known as the Pinguisibi Trail, which means “Sand River” in Ojibwe, is located approximately 150 kilometres north of Sault Ste.
 Marie off Hwy 17 within Lake Superior Provincial Park.
-It is believed that the Ojibwe used this river as an old journey route for their hunting, fishing, and trapping their way north into the interior.

-As soon as you get on the trail, you’ll find out why this hike is so popular.
-Not only will you be surrounded by stunning northern flora and fauna, but the trail will also take you along the spectacular Sand River’s side the entire way.
 For the most part, the trail will lead you along with a series of beautiful waterfalls, with plenty of opportunities to recline on the river’s side and soak in the scenery.
 As you get closer to the end of the trail, you’ll be brought along the river’s edge to a more tranquil section of the river with a breathtaking panoramic view.

 2. Enjoy Lake Superior Provincial Park Car Camping